Rules for buyers – overview

 Create an enjoyable buying experience

 Guidelines for buyers

-The buying practices policy outlines unfair and unsafe behavior that we don't allow from buyers—such as making unreasonable demands of a seller or taking advantage of our protection systems.
+The buying practices policy outlines unfair and unsafe behavior that we don't allow from buyers—such as making unreasonable demands of a seller or taking advantage of our protection programs.

 Rules about bidding and paying

 Buyers and sellers need to be able to get in touch with each other, and we need to be able to contact our members.